-If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with our Customer Care (phone numbers are printed on the back cover of this booklet).
-You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights.
-Contact information is included in this Evidence of Coverage or with this mailing, or you may contact our Customer Care for additional information.
+If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, seeing a women's health specialists or finding a network specialist, please call to file a grievance with our Customer Care (phone numbers are printed on the back cover of this booklet).
+You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights 1-800-368-1019 or TTY 1-800-537-7697.